Your Legal Rights

 any organisation or agency concerned with your abuse.

-If you do not take legal advice you may be compromising your rights by making statements or admissions about your time in care.
+If you do not seek and/or legal advice, you may be compromising your rights by making statements or admissions about your time in “care”.

-An abused person should not give details or dates in relation to any of the following:
+An abused person should not give details or dates about any of the following:

 - Contacts with police in relation to abuse